Official State Languages of Alaska

 Alaska passed a bill in 1998 designating English as the official state language.
 In 2014 the official language act was amended, adding 20 Alaskan native languages as co-official languages with English.
 These languages are:

 Inupiaq, Siberian Yupik, Central Alaskan Yup'ik, Alutiiq, Unangax, Dena'ina, Deg Xinag, Holikachuk, Koyukon, Upper Kuskokwim, Gwich'in, Tanana, Upper Tanana, Tanacross, Hän, Ahtna, Eyak, Tlingit, Haida, and Tsimshian.

 16.2% of Alaska's residents over the age of five speak a language other than English, and 2.4% are linguistically isolated.

 Language Diversity in the USA

-18% of the United States population over the age of five speaks a language other than English at home (including other native American languages, Spanish, German, French, Tagalog, Italian, Chinese, Polish, Korean, Russian, Swedish, Norwegian, Danish, and American sign language).
-Several states have official state languages, but the United States does not recognize an official national language.
+18% of the United States population over the age of five speaks a language other than English at home (including native American languages, Spanish, German, French, Tagalog, Italian, Chinese, Polish, Korean, Russian, Swedish, Norwegian, Danish, and American sign language).
+Quite a few states have adopted official state languages, but the United States does not recognize an official national language.